In case you didn’t, you read that right, and a sanitary landfill is just one of these types.

-What is Sanitary Landfill?
+What Is A Sanitary Landfill?

-How Sanitary Landfill Works?
+How Does A Sanitary Landfill Work?

-This modernized type of sanitary landfill is also fitted with high density plastic which is applied on top of the clay for reinforcement.
-This engineering design is to make certain there is no room for the penetration of liquids thus preventing contamination of the underground water.
+This modernized type of sanitary landfill is also fitted with high-density plastic which is applied on top of the clay for reinforcement.
+This engineering design is to make certain there is no room for the penetration of liquids, thus preventing contamination of the underground water.

 The second layer is the drainage system.
 The drainage system takes care of the liquid produced from the decomposition of some waste materials.
 Due to the toxicity of this liquid, it should not seep past the liner layer.

 These liquids may contain contaminants from the waste materials that can corrode the liner system and contaminate the soil and water below the landfill.
-In reducing this risk, the sanitary landfill is fitted with perforated pipes on top of the liner layer to collect all the liquids that find their way to the bottom of the landfill through leaching thus the name leachate.
+In reducing this risk, the sanitary landfill is fitted with perforated pipes on top of the liner layer to collect all the liquids that find their way to the bottom of the landfill through leaching, thus the name leachate.
 The plumbing system then directs the leachate to treatment plants to undergo treatment for reuse.

 The third layer is the gas collection system.
 In the same way that liquids are produced, gases are also released through natural processes.
 Methane is the most common of these gases.

 There are, therefore, extraction pipes in this layer that trap methane gas and transport it to treatment plants to treat the gas and thereafter, use it to produce electricity and to power various processes.

 The fourth layer contains the trash itself.
 This is the largest layer and is also the topmost.
 Periodically, trash from various sources is brought in by the various garbage collection companies and dumped in this layer.
-To avoid taking too much space, the garbage disposed is compacted on a daily basis.
+To avoid taking too much space, the garbage disposed of is compacted on a daily basis.

-Once this has been done, a layer of compacted soil is applied on the surface of the sanitary landfill.
+Once this has been done, a layer of compacted soil is applied to the surface of the sanitary landfill.
 Soil does a good job of containing bad smells and the growth of harmful microorganisms such as pests and flies.
 Also, the compact soil keeps away windblown debris.

-Landfills have been known to be as deep as hundreds of feet and can take years before they are fully filled after compaction.
-In case a sanitary landfill gets filled, landfill capping is done.
-This is the process of capping or topping the landfill with synthetic plastic or clay, just as the bottom of the landfill.
+And in case you’re wondering what that means, landfill capping is the process of capping or topping the landfill with synthetic plastic or clay, just as the bottom of the landfill.
 The aim of this is to prevent methane gas from escaping to the atmosphere as well as bad odors.

-In spite of all these processes, due to the toxicity of the waste buried deep down, there is still a chance of contamination, either of the water ways or the soil which affects plants, some of which are edible to both man and animals.
+In spite of all these processes, due to the toxicity of the waste buried deep down, there is still a chance of contamination, either of the waterways or the soil, which affects plants, some of which are edible to both humans and animals.

-If the plants are dying then there might still be methane gas being released from the land.
+If the plants are dying, then there might still be methane gas being released from the land.
 Once it is proved that the land is safe, the area is open for other various uses through limited.

 Differences Between Sanitary Landfill and Open Dumping

 For open dumping sites, however, there is no soil applied.
-Open dumps are just holes dug to accumulate waste and no amount of operational activity such as application of compact soil is done.
+Open dumps are just holes dug to accumulate waste and no amount of operational activity such as the application of compact soil is done.
 Hence, they pose a greater danger to the environment in terms of bad odors containing harmful contaminants such as methane.

 With the application of the compressed clay in the bottom layer, engineers are able to monitor whether there is any water seeping from the ground up to the landfill or the landfill down to the ground since this would cause a health hazard to the underground water.

-Methane gas in its raw form is toxic to the environment since upon release to the atmosphere, it contributes to global warming and contamination of the nearby environment.
+Methane gas in its raw form is toxic to the environment since, upon release into the atmosphere, it contributes to global warming and contamination of the nearby environment.
 Therefore, it is kept in check by fitting the landfill with a gas collection system.